kailash-manasarovar/statement/docs/timeline/2023/july.md

 ## Lourdes

 - I arrive in Lourdes.
-- When I meet my friend, I'm sorry to tell her that my negative suspicions about what had been going on were correct and that I had been bullied and targeted by Domingo and his associates and that the trumpet teacher was involved also.
+- When I meet my friend Sally, I'm sorry to tell her that my [negative suspicions](april.md#easter-saturday) about what had been going on were correct, and that I had been bullied and targeted by Domingo and his associates, and that the trumpet teacher was involved also.
 - I was still in love, however.
-And still out of my mind.

-## Tweets
+- And still very much out of my mind.

-These are a selection of tweets from this period which relate to everything that has been happening.
-Most of them have been translated, a lot, so I assume the Spanish are reading them.
+- Sally looked alarmed from time to time as I never stopped talking about my overwhelming feelings.

-Many of these tweets are confirmation of what has been going on.
+- I must have still been regularly ingesting whatever substances the criminal gangs were using to control me.

-### @1frgvn
+- Interestingly, Sally often asked to use the toilet whenever she visited my room.

-- https://x.com/1FRGVN/status/1685697886325993472 -> I notice the stalkers again.
+- I believe it was around this time that Sally started to talk about poisoning in another context too.

-It's quite challenging to go through these at the moment, so I'll just pop the search request URL in: https://x.com/search?q=(from%3A1frgvn)%20until%3A2023-07-31%20since%3A2023-07-01&src=typed_query&f=live
+- Was she trying to warn me?